 Bill Lucas leads sell-out conference exploring CRL’s ideas on dispositional teaching and expansive education.

-Marking English Language Day, Bill Lucas explains how English has evolved across time and place, as discussed in his book with Christopher Mulvey, A History of English in 100 Places.
+Marking English Language Day, Bill Lucas explains how English has evolved across time and place, as discussed in his book with Christopher Mulvey, A History of the English Language in 100 Places

 157 Group brings FE sector leaders together to celebrate joint research into the leadership of vocational pedagogy.
 Its new publication Pedagogic Leadership aims to reflect current thinking about vocational pedagogy, offering innovative ways for leaders to create cultures and practices for outstanding vocational learning.